 Just before the bars are ready to come out of the freezer, melt the chocolate in a bowl.

-Dip each bar into the melted chocolate and immediately roll it in the coconut.
+Dip each of the bars into the melted chocolate and immediately roll it in the coconut.
 Place it to set on a wire rack (with a lined baking tray underneath to catch any mess).
-Note that the bars will still be a bit soft but will firm up once coated and refrigerated.
+Note that the bars will still be a bit soft but will firm up once the chocolate sets.

-Once all the bars are coated, put them in the fridge for 1-2 hours or until the chocolate is completely set.
+Once all the bars are coated, put them in the fridge for 1-2 hours or until the chocolate is completely firm.

-- *Alternatively, place the coconut onto a lined baking tray and bake for 12 minutes at 320F/160C, stirring a few times in between.
+- *Alternatively, place the coconut onto a lined baking tray and bake for 12 minutes at 160°C/325°F, stirring a few times in between.

 - Store in the fridge in an airtight container for 1 week.